TomatenKuchenDEV/docs/docs/backups.md

 Using this setting attachments and other images, like the server icon and banner, are not stored as URLs, but as complete file.

-This setting' advantage is that attachments can be restored, even if the original message was edited or e.g. the server icon changed.
+This settings advantage is that attachments can be restored, even if the original message was edited or e.g. the server icon changed.

-The disadvantage is that storing the raw file data the backup grows in size pretty fast - for example, a two Megabyte big attachment causes the backup to be also at least two Megabytes in size.
+The disadvantage is that storing the raw file data the backup grows in size pretty fast - for example, a two Megabyte big attachment causes the backup to be also *at least* two Megabytes in size.

 ## Discord templates {#templates}